The 39 Clues: Flashpoint

 The fourth and last book in the Unstoppable series, Flashpoint was written by Gordon Korman.

-Cara and Galt inject Dan with sodium penathol, forcing him to reveal the Cahill's progress on the antidote before departing for Cambodia.
-While refueling on Midway Atoll, Cara secretly helps Dan escape.
-When Jonah's jet refuels as well, he reunites with the Cahills and the Rosenblooms.
+On their jet, Cara and Galt force a captive Dan to reveal the Cahill's progress on the antidote before departing for Cambodia.
+As they refuel on Midway Atoll, Cara secretly helps Dan escape.
+When Jonah's jet arrives refuels as well, Dan reunites with the Cahills and the Rosenblooms.
 In Cambodia, Amy, Dan, Jake, and Atticus fish for the Tonlè sap water snake in a nearby lake.
-They encounter Galt at Ta Keo but escape using ancient Khmer fireworks and get him arrested.
-Hamilton and Jonah search visit a local crocodile farm in hopes that the snake is being used as food, but get banned for life after Hamilton jumps into the enclosure.
-Ian runs into April May at Angkor Wat and learns she is Cara Pierce; she confesses that she wishes to ally herself with the Cahills and Rosenblooms.
-The following day, the Cahills and Rosenblooms are attacked by Galt and his men; Cara arrives to rescue them and is eventually trusted and suggests using Pierce's upcoming clam bake to administer the antidote.
-Having found their snake, they return to New England.
-In Delaware, Nellie and Sammy are successful in destroying Trilon Laboratories.
-They reunite with Amy, Dan, Ian, Hamilton, Jonah, Jake, and Atticus and begin work on the antidote.
-Nellie visits Fiske at the Calendar Institute to test it and is successful while Dan learns from Beatrice that Pierce used to date Hope.
-That evening, from Pierce Landing, Cara guides Dan, Ian, Hamilton, and Jonah to the island to get in position for tomorrow.
-The following morning, Amy, Sammy, Jake, and Atticus fill a cropduster with antidote; Amy and Jake fly it over Pierce Landing, spraying the entire island moments before Pierce can announce his candidacy.
-He retreats to his sauna and reveals to the Cahills—including Cara—and Rosenblooms that he's arranged for six small nuclear devices to explode and begin a world war.
+They encounter Galt at Ta Keo but escape using ancient Khmer fireworks.
+Hamilton and Jonah search for the snake at a local crocodile farm farm but come up emtpy-handed.
+Ian runs into April May at Angkor Wat and learns she is Cara Pierce; she confesses that she wishes to ally herself with the Cahills.

+The following day, the Cahills and Rosenblooms are attacked by Galt and his men; Cara secretly rescue them, earns their trust, and suggests using Pierce's upcoming clambake to deliver the antidote.
+Ian finds the snake in his show, prompting the Cahills and Rosenblooms return to New England.
+In Delaware, Nellie and Sammy successfully destroy Trilon Laboratories.
+They reunite with Amy, Dan, Ian, Hamilton, Jonah, Jake, and Atticus, and begin work on the antidote.
+Nellie tests the antidote on Fiske while Dan learns from Beatrice that Pierce used to date Hope.

+That evening, Cara hides Dan, Ian, Hamilton, and Jonah in a shed on Pierce Landing.
+The following morning, Amy, Sammy, Jake, and Atticus fill a crop duster with antidote; Amy and Jake fly it over Pierce Landing, spraying the entire island moments before Pierce can announce his candidacy.
+It works, forcing him to retreat to his sauna and reveals to the Cahills—including Cara—and Rosenblooms that he has arranged for six small nuclear devices to explode and begin a world war.
 Amy and Dan realize the abort code is "Hope Olivia" and Pierce's plan is thwarted.
 Later, Amy and Dan decide to step down from the family and travel, leaving leadership in the hands of Ian who moves to Attleboro with Cara.